 - 1 tablespoon (6 g) lemon zest

-- In a large bowl, add heavy cream and confectioner's sugar.
+- In a large bowl, add heavy cream, confectioner's sugar, and a pinch of salt.
 Using a hand or stand mixer, whip for 2-3 minutes on medium speed until medium peaks form.

 - Gently fold in lemon curd and lemon zest until evenly incorporated.